hshadman/2d_conformational_landscape_map/README.md

 The 'code_input_output.md' file provides technical details (input arguments, expected outputs) of the module.
 The 'pyconformap.py' file contains the code for the module.
 The 'illustrated_example.ipynb' jupyter notebook file shows examples to illustrate implementation of the code.

+_PyConforMap_ is a companion to a paper that is currently under peer-review for publication.